parasoft/ctp-azure-devops-extension/extension-details.md

   Execute a collection of API functional tests defined in a job from the Continuous Testing Platform (CTP).

 ## Documentation
 You can find detailed documentation on how to create service virtualization environments by installing the Parasoft Service Virtualization artifact in Azure and opening a browser to the host name / ip address to see the online user guide.
+For specific documentation on this extension, please see Parasoft [Continuous Testing Extension for Azure DevOps](https://docs.parasoft.com/display/SVC20202/Continuous+Testing+Extension+for+Azure+DevOps).